The Non-universal Pseudo Phase-Space Density Profiles of Symphony Host Halos: Symphony Host Halo Profiles

 \subsection{Velocity anisotropy profiles}

-The left panel of Figure~\ref{fig:velocity_anisotropy} shows the mean velocity anisotropy profiles for all simulation suites at $z=0$, again as a function of $r/R_{\mathrm{vir}}$.
-We find that host halos in all suites have nearly isotropic velocity distributions in their central regions, typically with $\beta \lesssim 0.1$.
-The LMC, Milky Way, and Group suites exhibit similar overall shapes of the velocity anisotropy profile: $\beta(r)$ increases with radius, indicating a transition from isotropic orbits in the innermost regions to more radially biased orbits near the scale radius; their $\beta(r)$ profiles then decline again toward the outskirts, becoming more isotropic at large radii.
+The left panel of Figure~\ref{fig:velocity_anisotropy} shows the mean velocity anisotropy (Equation~\ref{eq:vel_anisotropy}) profiles for all simulation suites at $z=0$, as a function of $r/R_{\mathrm{vir}}$.
+We find that host haloes in all suites have nearly isotropic velocity distributions in their central regions ($r/R_{\mathrm{vir}}\lesssim0.01$), typically with $\beta \lesssim 0.13$ at these radii.
+Beyond the central region, the L-Cluster and Cluster suites display a monotonic increase in $\beta(r)$ extending roughly out to the virial radius.
+This trend is consistent with previous studies of cluster-size haloes (e.g., \citealt{Ascasibar_2008, Lemze_2012, Wojtak_2013}).
+In these dynamically young systems, the velocity structure is dominated by strongly radial orbits characteristic of ongoing accretion, driving the anisotropy to rise continuously toward the halo outskirts.
+In contrast, the LMC, Milky Way, and Group suites' velocity anisotropy profiles exhibit a clear turnover at large radii: $\beta(r)$ increases with radius, indicating a transition from isotropic orbits in the innermost regions to more radially biased orbits near the scale radius, \textit{but then peaks and declines toward the outskirts}.
 The radius at which this transition occurs shows a systematic dependence on the suite mass: more massive hosts exhibit the transition at larger radii, and the peak value of $\beta$ at this location also tends to increase with suite mass.
-In contrast, the L-Cluster and Cluster suites display somewhat different behavior: their $\beta(r)$ profiles do not exhibit a clear peak but instead increase monotonically with radius, until they decline sharply near the virial radius.
+Similar knee-behavior has been reported in recent analyses of dark matter haloes in the TNG300 simulations \citep{2024ApJ...976..187H}.